Tubular-Terriers/code-jam/devlog/README.md

 Added basic user settings structure, providing additional abstraction layer for easy management of user config

+Added a new main menu and game over screen.

 # July 15th

 Created diagram for advanced hitbox filtering for pymunk